Łańcut Castle: Styles and interior

 Another first-floor apartment, consisting of a salon, bedroom and bathroom, is the Chinese Apartment.
 It features a lowered ceiling, and combines classicist elements and far eastern patterns, with classicist and English furniture in a Chinese style.
 On the first floor, we can also see a complex of classicist reception rooms created for the Duchess, among those the most noteworthy two-storey Ballroom, ornamented with honey-coloured, polished wood carvings, and white engravings in the overdoor and frieze parts, all by Bauman; the Great Dining Room and chapel were all designed by Chrystian Piotr Aigner and Bauman.

 The southern corridor, which is accessed from the Ballroom, features the most sophisticated painted ornaments.
 The Duchess had the walls and ceiling decorated with illusionist design, which transformed the interior into a gazebo located amongst ruins, overgrown with grapevine and hollyhocks.
 The scenery of the corridor was used by the Duchess as a background for a gallery displaying her collection of sculptures, both antique and 18th-century replicas.
 A similar function has the Columned Salon, located to the east of the Sculpture Gallery.
 Inside, among two rows of ionic columns, imitating a placement of a pagan god, only one sculpture is displayed.
 It is a portrait sculpture depicting Henryk, the beloved pupil of Duchess Lubomirska, presented as the ancient god Eros by Antonio Canova.

-Following the Duchess’ wish, in the castle's closest proximity Aigner build the library pavilion, and in cooperation with Bauman who supplied rich stucco ornaments, the classicist orangery, and the gloriette on the north-western bastion.
+Following the Duchess' wish, in the castle's closest proximity Aigner build the library pavilion, and in cooperation with Bauman who supplied rich stucco ornaments, the classicist orangery, and the gloriette on the north-western bastion.
 A little further, outside the moat, the Small Romantic Castle, featuring classicist structure, with elements of Neo-Gothic, was erected.
+The castle grounds house the largest carriage collection in Poland located a short walk away from the castle, which include over 100 historic carriages.
+Nowadays, the castle is also the site of an annual classical music festival.

 Park and gardens

 The castle is surrounded by a spacious and enchanting park of the early English Landscape style.
 Shape of the park was created in the second half of the 18th century and at the beginning of the 19th century, when it belonged to Stanisław Lubomirski.
 Duchess Izabela, the wife of Stanisław Lubomirski, was personally inspecting and taking care of gardens, orangery and the park.
-The park is about 36 hectares and is divided into an internal park, surrounded by a moat, and an external park.
+The park is about 31 hectares and is divided into an internal park, surrounded by a moat, and an external park.

 The greatest attraction in the park is the Orchid House, where visitors can admire a wonderful collection of orchids which used to be the highlight of the place.